yogev15/ex3-oop/README.md

 Graph Algorithms methods:

-  connection components - returns a list of all connection components of a graph connection components of a specific vertex - returns a list of the vertex connection components Finds the shortest path between two vertices by using Dijkstra Algorithm - returns a list of the path.
+  connection components - returns a list of all connection components of a graph connection component - returns a list of the vertex connection components Finds the shortest path between two vertices by using Dijkstra Algorithm - returns a list of the path.